 More severe exposure—such as accidentally consuming insecticides— can lead to inability to walk, chest tightness, muscle twitching, and pupils that reduce in size.
 To be safe, change clothing and wash exposed skin after using bug spray.

 As far as entomologists are concerned, insects do not have pain receptors the way vertebrates do.
 They don’t feel ‘pain,’ but may feel irritation and probably can sense if they are damaged.
 Even so, they certainly cannot suffer because they don’t have emotions.

-Loss of alertness (stupor), from the blood oxygen level being out of balance.
-Tremors (if a large amount is swallowed) Seizures (if a large amount is swallowed) Upset stomach, including cramps, stomach pain, and nausea.
+Loss of alertness due to imbalance in oxygen level.
+Tremors (if a large amount is swallowed) Seizures (if a large amount is swallowed) Upset stomach.

 What happens if you breathe in insecticide?